 NOTE TO SPECIFIER: DOCUMENT SPECIFIC INCANDESCENT LAMP REQUIREMENTS ON THE DRAWINGS (I.E. LAMP TYPE, LAMP DISTRIBUTION, WATTAGE, ETC.).
 CONSIDER TUNGSTEN HALOGEN ALTERNATES

+INSERT STANDARD LED LAMP SPEC HERE

 Incandescent lamps shall be rated at 130 volts and of the size and type as shown on the drawings.